MinaKhamesi/devconnector/README.md

 There are 4 models in mongoDb(Users, Profiles, Posts and Groups), around 35 end points in Restful API, 35 redux action in frontend.

-The application is deployed to herocu.
+The application is deployed to heroku.
 #### [http://devconnector-minakhamesi.herokuapp.com/](http://devconnector-minakhamesi.herokuapp.com/)

 ![](desktop.gif)